Atkins says Labour conversion therapy ban could lead to unintended consequences

 She stated care must be taken not to criminalise “those who are doing their best to support people with gender distress”.

+Speaking to reporters on Tuesday, she said: “Today it has seeped out that Labour not only wants to introduce self ID by stealth, but also wants to stop parents, teachers and therapists from comforting and counselling children and adults who are in gender distress.”

-Speaking to reporters on Tuesday, she said: “This is ripe territory for the law of unintended consequences, which is something you’d think the Labour leader would understand, but clearly does not.”
+She added that this is “ripe territory for the law of unintended consequences”.

-A ban on conversion therapy, which aim to suppress or change a person’s sexual orientation or gender identity, was first promised in 2018, by former Conservative prime minister Theresa May.
+A ban on conversion therapy, which aims to suppress or change a person’s sexual orientation or gender identity, was first promised in 2018, by former Conservative prime minister Theresa May.

 It was later downgraded to not include transgender people by Boris Johnson but the Conservative Government under Rishi Sunak said in January 2023 that it would ban conversion therapy for “everyone”, including transgender people.